jmorc/Games/README.md

 ```

 **3. How does the snake move?**
-`#setInterval` calls `View.prototype.step` every 300 milliseconds to advance the game.
-This function provides a convenient summary of the events of each step of the game:
+Using`setInterval`, `View.prototype.step` is called every 300 milliseconds to advance the game.
+This calls a series of functions:

 ```javascript
   View.prototype.step = function() {